Developer Contribution Patterns

 Analysing contribution patterns in GitHub helps engineering leaders proactively redistribute ownership, pair senior and junior developers, and ensure cross-training.
 It also surfaces under-utilised team members who may benefit from different assignments.

-Understand and act on developer contribution patterns with KPI Tree
+Understand and act on Developer Contribution Patterns with KPI Tree

 Pull contributor-level commit and review data from GitHub into your warehouse and visualise distribution in KPI Tree.
 Link it to team collaboration index and sprint velocity to understand how patterns affect outcomes.